greg-raven/Department-21/_drafts/funnies.md

 9. You never use the living room anymore because the acoustics suck.

-8. Your welcome mat is gaffed down…so no one will trip over it.
+8. Your welcome mat is gaffed down...so no one will trip over it.

 7. You made a tape of the tour bus engine to play at night so you can sleep.

 6. Your walkman has a sub-woofer, and runs off a 12 volt truck battery.

-5. All your furniture has wheels…(Anvil cases w/ Colson casters).
+5. All your furniture has wheels...(Anvil cases w/ Colson casters).

 4. You've re-wired your whole house to use Hubbell Twist-Lok plugs.